Living With a Loved One On Parole

 "The system can be intimidating to those not familiar with Community Corrections," Eli Lopez, Parole/Probation Officer shares.
 "We offer these sessions so that family members and friends have a place where they can get their concerns addressed."
 Orientations are held quarterly -- usually the first Wednesday of each third month; February, May, August, and November, from 5:30 - 7:00 PM.
 Orientations are held in the Beaverton Community Center, Vose Room, at 12350 SW 5th, which is located across the street from the Beaverton Library.

-Parole/Probation Officers Eli Lopez and David Bellwood
+Parole/Probation Officer Eli Lopez and P&P Supervisor David Bellwood